Web Analytics

 This mental health issue completely overrides how teenagers think, behave, and react to life in general.
 Depressed teens might seem withdrawn and will appear to have a lack of interest in life.
 They’re usually sad, angry, or easily irritated.

 They might even turn to harmful activities like drug use or self-harm.
 In extreme cases, depressed teens might mention suicidal thoughts, feelings of worthlessness, or lack of hope for the future.
 It’s important to act fast if you notice any of these signs.
+If you’d like to learn more about how peer pressure connects to drug abuse and how to protect teens from it, visit this resource.

-Angie.org.za provides expert insights to help in situations like this.
+Also, Angie.org.za provides expert insights to help in situations like this.

 Stress and Peer Pressure